gbv/beaconspec/beacon.md

 value is `{about}`.
 Note that all link qualifiers are equal, if the field value does not contain the sequence `{about}`.

-## Annotating meta fields

-The meta fields `name`, `description`, `institution`, `creator`, `contact`, `qualifier`, `reference`, `feed`, `timestamp`, and `update` describe a BEACON dump.
-The meaning of these fields is defined by RDF properties from the DCMI Metadata Terms [](#DCTERMS) and other vocabularies.
-A mapping of annotating meta fields to RDF properties is given in [](#interpreting-beacon-links).
+## Fields describing the target database

 ### name

-The name meta field contains a name or title of the BEACON dump and/or of all of its targets.
-For instance if all links point to resources in a database, the name meta field contains the name of the database.
+The name meta field contains a name or title of target database.
+This field corresponds to the `title` from the DCMI Metadata Terms.
+For instance the name meta field value "ACME documents" can be mapped to this RDF triple:

-The RDF property of this field is `http://purl.org/dc/terms/title` from the DCMI Metadata Terms.
+    :database dcterms:title "ACME documents" .

+### institution

+The institution meta field contains the name or URI of the organization or of an individual responsible for making available the target database.
+This field corresponds to the `publisher` from the DCMI Metadata Terms.
+For instance the institution meta field value "ACME" can be mapped to this RDF triple:

+    :database dcterms:publisher "ACME" .

+## Fields describing the link dump

 ### description

-The description meta field contains a human readable description of the BEACON dump.

-The RDF property of this field is `http://purl.org/dc/terms/description` from the DCMI Metadata Terms.
+The description meta field contains a human readable description of the link dump.
+This field corresponds to the `description` from the DCMI Metadata Terms.
+For instance the description meta field value "Mapping from ids to documents" can be mapped to this RDF triple:

+    :dump dcterms:description "Mapping from ids to documents" .

 ### creator

-The creator meta field contains the URI or the name of the person, organization, or a service primarily responsible for making the BEACON dump.
+The creator meta field contains the URI or the name of the person, organization, or a service primarily responsible for making the link dump.
 This field corresponds to the `creator` from the DCMI Metadata Terms.
 The creator is an instace of the `Agent` class from the FOAF vocabulary.